wp-plugins/sportspress/readme.txt

 = Which sports does this plugin support? =

 The plugin will support most team sports with a scoring system.
-You can customize the table columns and player statistics by going to WordPress > Settings > SportsPress.
-We're currently adding presets for commonly requested sports, and you can also add your own.
+You can customize the table columns and player statistics via SportsPress settings.
+We've included presets for commonly requested sports, and you can also add your own.

 = Will SportsPress work with my theme? =